Stay Updated

-On November 1, 2025, Filipinos across the country observe All Saints’ Day, a special (non-working) holiday dedicated to honoring the saints and remembering departed loved ones.
-This day is deeply rooted in Filipino culture and Catholic tradition, making it one of the most significant religious holidays in the country.
+On November 1, 2026, Filipinos nationwide will observe All Saints’ Day, a special non-working holiday dedicated to honoring saints and remembering departed loved ones.
+Deeply embedded in Filipino culture and Catholic tradition, this meaningful occasion remains one of the most significant religious observances in the country.

-All Saints’ Day, also known as Undas, is a time when families visit cemeteries to pay respects to their deceased relatives.
-It is a day of remembrance, reflection, and prayer, where Filipinos clean and decorate graves with flowers and candles, hold masses, and spend time with their loved ones.
-The tradition is a mix of Christian beliefs and indigenous practices, making it a culturally significant event.
+All Saints’ Day, commonly known as Undas, is a time for families to visit cemeteries and memorial parks to pay tribute to their departed relatives.
+It is marked by prayer, reflection, and remembrance.
+Families clean and decorate graves with flowers and candles, offer masses, and spend meaningful moments together in honor of those who have passed on.
+The tradition beautifully reflects a blend of Christian faith and long-standing Filipino customs.

-More than just a religious observance, Undas is an opportunity for families to reconnect.
-Relatives from different parts of the country—or even abroad—return home to visit the graves of their ancestors.
-It becomes a rare chance for extended families to bond, share stories, and strengthen relationships.
+More than a religious practice, Undas serves as an important opportunity for families to reconnect.
+Relatives travel from provinces or even abroad to visit ancestral graves.
+It becomes a rare moment for extended families to bond, exchange stories, and strengthen relationships while honoring their shared heritage.

-All Saints’ Day is more than just a holiday; it is a cherished tradition that strengthens family ties and reinforces Filipino values of respect and remembrance.
-Whether through solemn prayers, lighting candles, or simply spending time with loved ones, the observance of Undas remains an important part of Filipino culture.
+All Saints’ Day is more than a holiday it is a reflection of Filipino values centered on family, respect, and unity.
+Whether through quiet prayers, lighting candles, or simply spending time together, the observance of Undas remains a powerful expression of love and remembrance that continues to shape Filipino culture.

 For more details, reach out to us at: